free things to do in New York City

 Symposium | Socially Engaged Learning and Public Scholarship

-This symposium will bring together faculty, students, and community partners across the university to examine innovative approaches to creating a more just, resilient, and equitable society.
-This day of cutting-edge discussions, interactions, and peer exchanges is part of the university’s ongoing efforts to build a community of practitioners committed to excellence in socially-engaged learning and public scholarship.
+This symposium will bring together faculty, students, and community partners across the university to more examine innovative approaches to creating a more just, resilient, and equitable society.
+This day of cutting-edge discussions, interactions, and peer exchanges is part of the university’s ongoing efforts to build a community of practitioners committed to excellence in socially-engaged learning and public scholarship. less

 New York City, NY; NYC